ArktikHunter/UwUChat/README.md

 LING349 Final project

-UwUChat is a basic chatbot that will reply in uwu speak
+UwUChat is a basic chatbot that can reply in uwu speak

 ## Authors
 Hunter, Sharjeel